laudona/IUXE/README.md

 ### Mock Event Generator

 The Mock Event Generator can be used to simulate events and actions.
-The simulator should run on
+The simulator should run on the server at http://localhost:3000/public/simulator/index.html .